codatio/codat-docs/docs/expenses/sync-process/expense-transactions.md

 }
 ```

-Note that the currencyRate of the transfer transaction is inferred from the 'from amount' and 'to amount'.
+Note that the currencyRate of the transfer transaction is inferred from the 'from.Amount' and 'to.Amount'.

 ### Multicurrency transfer transactions